trend206/dsp3/README.md

 NOTE: This is a very initial commit and not recommended for use as of yet.

 ## Installation
-pip install -i https://testpypi.python.org/pypi deep_security
+pip install -i https://testpypi.python.org/pypi dsp3

 ## Documentation